MRandl/BlackJack/README.md

 It has minimal dependencies (apart from the Rust standard library, it only uses the *rand* crate for card shuffling).

+## Game variant

+This blackjack games implements the basic blackjack rules, along with the following variants :

+- The dealer stands on soft 17.
+- There is no hole card ("European variant").
+- There are four card packs being played at all times.
+- The player may split only once.
+- The player may double on a split hand.
+- The player may not surrender.
+- There are no side bets.

 ## Supported Architectures

 Your architecture must be supported by the Rust compiler, and must have access to the standard `std` crate.